The 3 Best At-Home UTI Tests of 2022

 If your test results suggest a UTI, the doctor can prescribe the appropriate medications during your consultation and explain steps to help prevent future UTIs.
 If you are experiencing symptoms even though your test results are negative, it’s important to contact your primary care physician to discuss additional testing.

 Uquora’s UTI Emergency Kit is our pick for the best at-home UTI test and relief kit.
-This test kit includes three items: Clarify, Control, and Soothe.
+This test kit includes three items: Clarify, Control, and Soothe, which can both test and manage your UTI.

 The Clarify box contains three individually wrapped test strips that detect nitrites and leukocytes in a urine sample.
-To take this test, hold a test strip in your urine stream for 1-2 seconds.
+To take this test, hold a test strip in your urine stream for one to two seconds.
 Wait 2 minutes, then read the results by comparing the pads on the test strip to the color chart on the foil pouch.

 If your test results suggest the presence of a UTI, you can use Combat to help slow its progression.
 Combat is a non-steroidal anti-inflammatory medication that combines an antibacterial medicine and a pain reliever.
 Although Combat may inhibit the progression of a UTI, it’s not a treatment for UTIs and cannot replace medical care from your doctor.

 UTIs can be painful, so the UTI Emergency Kit also includes Soothe.
-Soothe is a medication that provides fast relief for UTI symptoms like pain, discomfort, urgency, and burning.
+Soothe is a medication that provides fast relief for UTI symptoms such as pain, discomfort, urgency, and burning.
 If you take Soothe, it’s important to know that a normal side effect of this medication is bright orange urine.

 Our pick for the best UTI test subscription service is the UTI Test from Stix.
 The company also offers a subscription service that allows you to test for UTIs on a regular basis.